jbritain/RTWSM-minecraft/shaders/README.md

 # RTWSM - Minecraft

-This is an implementation of [Rectilinear Texture Warping for Fast Adaptive Shadow Mapping](https://www.cspaul.com/publications/Rosen.2012.I3D.pdf) in a Minecraft shader.
+This is an in-progress implementation of [Rectilinear Texture Warping for Fast Adaptive Shadow Mapping](https://www.cspaul.com/publications/Rosen.2012.I3D.pdf) in a Minecraft shader.

+> [!WARNING]
+> This code is a complete mess right now and many things are implemented in absolutely horrible ways.
+Proceed with caution.

-In the absence of a programmable pipeline, analysis is done in the previous frame and reprojected into the current frame.
+In the absence of a programmable pipeline, analysis is done after the shadow map is rendered and the importance is used on the subsequent frame.
+As the shadow map remains static most of the time, this is not a large issue.

 A 1024x2 image is used for the importance maps themselves.
 The first row is the x component of the importance map and the second row is the y component.
 This is so `imageAtomicMax` can be used to efficiently calculate the maximum along each row and column.